arturbiko/couchdb-vs/README.md

-# CouchDB-VS
+# CouchDB Explorer

+###### This plugin is still in its early development phase.
+Feautures may or may not contain critical bugs, so use it with caution.

-CouchDB-VS is a plugin for the Visual Studio Code editor that allows for quick navigation of the CouchDB directly from the editor.
+CouchDB Explorer is a plugin for the Visual Studio Code editor that allows for quick navigation of the CouchDB directly from the editor.
 With CouchDB-VS, you can easily browse the available databases in your CouchDB instance, view their contents, and edit or delete documents.

-## Features

-###### TODO
+- Database explorer
+- Manage Databases
+- Manage documents

 ## Getting Started